Mondays are tough and we all need some time management skills. Here is a friendly guide on how to achieve productive Mondays in 5 simple steps

 If you happen to be working on the other side of the world from your colleague, and because of the time difference, your colleague starts work in four hours, it’s a serious problem.
 Thankfully, the solution is simple.

 Ensure all of the important information you need is accessible on the cloud.
-Use password managers to store online passwords, organize your systems using tools like Trello and Google Docs.
+Use password managers to store online passwords, and organize your systems using tools like Trello and Google Docs.

 If you have such a system in place, and your colleagues know where to access crucial information, you can easily improve team efficiency.